wsp50317/Autoware/ros/src/sensing/filters/packages/points_preprocessor/nodes/depth_completer/README.md

 ## Image Processing for Basic Depth Completion (IP-Basic)
-This depth completion node is a c++ port of IP Basic, a depth completion tool which converts a sparse depth map into a dense depth map.
+This depth completion node is a c++ and CUDA port of IP Basic, a depth completion tool which converts a sparse depth map into a dense depth map.
 Works best on Velodyne 64.

 Original ip_basic repository can be found here: https://github.com/kujason/ip_basic